Baked BBQ Salmon with Brussels Slaw

 - 1/4 cup cilantro, finely chopped

-- Heat a medium sauce pan to a medium heat.
+Heat a medium sauce pan to a medium heat.
 Add oil.
 Add onion and garlic and sweat for 1-2 minutes.
-Add ketchup, molasses, paprika, apple cider vinegar, brown sugar, smoked paprika chipotle chili powder, onion powder, dijon, lemon juice and water.
+Add ketchup, molasses, apple cider vinegar, paprika, brown sugar, smoked paprika, chipotle chili powder, onion powder, dijon, water, and lemon juice.
+Stir.
 Bring to a boil and reduce to a simmer.
 Simmer until thicken, about 15 minutes.
 Set aside.